NicoTerabyte/neovim_learning/README.md

 with dd you delete the entire line

+and with the w command in normal mode you go down one word at a time.

+if you press the p command in normal mode if you have deleted something or you have yanked it you can paste it in nvim. it's like ctrl+v

 ## The modes
 The normal mode for example is the default one that nvim and vim uses to navigate around the text.
 The visual mode works over normal mode it helps us selecting and manipulating multiple text with that you can use the yank command to copy for example and use the p that stands for put to paste

 The insert mode as the name suggest is the one that we use to write/insert stuff as a text in the document

+One of the most important things you can do in visual mode is to yank(copy) the selected lines entirely by just using the y command.
+You see when in visual mode you are able to highlight the text and if you press y you yank it or copy it

 ## Basic commands
 :q - quits from the current file if you didn't save it would tell you